ABMvanHelsdingen/SESCR/README.md

 ## Case Studies
 The folder CS contains raw data for our two case studies found in Section 4 and Web Appendix E.
-*CaseStudies.R* fits SCR models in the 'secr' package and our model in both frameworks.
+*CaseStudies.R* fits SCR models in the `secr` package and our model in both frameworks.
 The user must change the variable *N* on line 5 to switch between the Martens (1) and Sitka deer (2).

 ## Fitting